Nothing can make you teary-eyed like watching a service member reunite with their family. Everyone loves a sweet deployment homecoming!

 If you are using a piece of colored poster board, then you should glue it to your foam board first.

-Next, lay out your letters to make your phrase or saying.
-DON’T use any glue at first.
+Next, lay out the letters to make your phrase or saying.
 You will probably have to rearrange the letters and words a couple of times to get them to fit on the board right.

 After your letters are arranged correctly, then glue them in place.